-When naming which parliamentary authority will be used, it is critical to specify in the bylaws the complete citation for the rules of order and the date or addition it’s being adopted.
-For example one way to site the most recent edition of RONR is to write “Robert’s Rules of Order Newly Revised, 11th edition; by Henry M. III Robert, Daniel H. Honemann, Thomas J. Balch, Daniel Seabold, Shmuel Gerber; Da Capo Press; September, 2011.”
+When naming which parliamentary authority will be used, it is critical to specify in the bylaws the complete citation for the rules of order and the date or addition being adopted.
+For example, one way to cite the most recent edition of “RONR” is to write “Robert’s Rules of Order Newly Revised, 12th edition; by Henry M. Robert III, Daniel H. Honemann, Thomas J. Balch, Daniel Seabold, Shmuel Gerber (Public Affairs, 2020).”
 One’s bylaws might read, for example:

 A very simplified listing of the hierarchy of rules follows.
-The ruler higher on the list take precedence over those lower on the list.
+The rules higher on the list take precedence over those lower on the list.

 - Treaties with other nations

-- Federal treaties with quasi-dependent sovereign nations (such as Indian tribes)
+- Federal treaties with quasi-dependent sovereign nations (such as Tribal Nations)

 - Federal laws